How Much Does a Website Really Cost in 2022?

 6. If I am unhappy with the finished design of my site, can it be amended and is there a cost associated with this?

-7. Will you provide content and imagery for the site, or must I provide it?
+7. Will you provide content and imagery for the site, or should I provide it?

 8. What is the scope for future development of the website?
 Is it built to grow quickly?